History of the Perl Family | by Warren Goldie

 Sharing the Wealth

-The Perls would have been considered affluent for the time and place.
+The Perls were considered affluent for the time and place.
 The children’s needs were well met—in contrast to those of the destitute peasants and gypsies of the region.

 Children from the neighborhood routinely arrived at the Perl doorstep holding out tattered containers and water skins into which Rose would pour milk from the Perl cow.
-She gave the children pears and apples from the orchard, as well as potatoes and other vegetables.
+She often gave them pears and apples from the orchard, as well as potatoes and other vegetables.

 In the fruit picking season, Rose oversaw a collective effort in which the Perl children worked alongside the neighborhood children to stew pears and apples.
 The stewed fruit was then stored in jars.
 The task took a full day and into the night, and was a treated as a party.